stefanwalther/awesome-qap/README.md

 ## Capability APIs

-- [WebPack-CapabilityAPIs](https://github.com/mindspank/webpack-capabilitiesapi) - Examples how to use the Capability APIs in combination with WebPack
+- [WebPack-CapabilityAPIs](https://github.com/mindspank/webpack-capabilitiesapi) - Examples how to use the Capability APIs in combination with WebPack.

 ## Building Visualization Extensions